sbt/sbt/src/sphinx/Getting-Started/Scopes.rst

 reality, all keys consist of both a name, and a scope (where the scope has three axes).
 The entire expression
 `packageOptions in (Compile, packageBin)` is a key name, in other words.
-Simply `packageOptions` is also a key name, but a different one (for keys with no `in`, a scope is implicitly assumed: current project, global config, global task).
+Simply :key:`packageOptions` is also a key name, but a different one (for keys with no `in`, a scope is implicitly assumed: current project, global config, global task).